 It is only in the past couple of years that Congo-Brazzaville (as the country is informally known) has been accessible to tourists for Lowland gorilla safaris— since the opening of the first two luxury camps in the whole of central Africa in the north-west Odzala-Kokoua National Park.
 One of the continent’s oldest national parks, proclaimed by the French in 1935, Odzala-Kokoua’s 3.36 million acres of forest are home to not only 430 bird and 100 mammal species, but Africa’s highest density of endangered forest elephants and western lowland gorillas.

-I stayed in in two Wilderness Safaris camps for my Congo safari —each with six simple, reed-thatched, beehive-shaped rooms with hot showers, beds with nets and down duvets, and solar-powered lighting —where I encountered two very different sets of activities.
+I stayed in in two Congo Conservation Company camps for my Congo safari —each with six simple, reed-thatched, beehive-shaped rooms with hot showers, beds with nets and down duvets, and solar-powered lighting —where I encountered two very different sets of activities.
 At Lango camp I spent days going out on foot, vehicle and kayak to explore the fauna and flora: the forests and rivers, swarming with butterflies and birds.